 Walkway Over The Hudson

 This pedestrian bridge connecting Poughkeepsie and Highland is the world’s longest, at a mile and a quarter long, and 212 feet above the Hudson River.
 Walk, bike, rollerblade, take your dog, and bring a picnic to eat on either side (or even right in the middle!).
+Park on the Poughkeepsie or Highland side, or take the elevator (when open) from Water Street.
+The Walkway offers frequent special events such as Walkway at Night and Walktoberfest, a farmers and makers market happening on October 1 and 2, 2022.
 Learn more at www.walkway.org.

 New York State Sheep and Wool Family Festival

 You don’t have to be a knitter or fiber artist to enjoy this annual event at the Dutchess County Fairgrounds in Rhinebeck.
 There are craft vendors, livestock to meet, great food and drink, live music, kids’ activities, educational demonstrations, workshops, and more.
 Always the third weekend in October.
 Learn more at www.sheepandwool.com.